miltonorlando/miltonorlando/README.md

 <h1>👋 Hi, I'm Milton!
 <br/>
 <a href="https://github.com/miltonorlando">Programmer</a> and <a href="https://www.linkedin.com/in/miltonorlandoperez/">Cybersecurity Student</a></h1>
+<p> Welcome to my Github Portfolio!

-<p> The intended goal of this page is to aid students, or those just starting out in the field, in learning about the core fundamental tools and technologies used in cybersecurity.
+The intended goal of this page is to aid students, or those just starting out in the field, in learning about the core fundamental tools and technologies used in cybersecurity.

 Please join me on my journey and come learn with me!
 </p>